aegntic/ae-desktop/docs/archive-1.0/sdk.md

   type ScreenshotOutput,
   type ExecuteParams
   type ExecuteOutput,
-} from '@ui-tars/sdk/core';
+} from '@ui-ae/sdk/core';
 import { Jimp } from 'jimp';

 export class CustomOperator extends Operator {
-  // Define the action spaces and description for UI-TARS System Prompt splice static MANUAL = {
+  // Define the action spaces and description for UI-AE System Prompt splice static MANUAL = {
     ACTION_SPACES: [
       'click(start_box="") # click on the element at the specified coordinates',